markbellingham/HyperAV/README.md

 # HyperAV
 Year 2 Information Systems Group Project

 This is a project that started life as a 2nd Year group project for Information Systems and Database Development.
 It is a website for a fictituous home cinema retailer called Hyper AV and is built with a MySQL backend and a PHP frontend.
+I will be completing it with the features and to the standard I wanted for the original if I had the time and resources

 If you want to recreate the project for yourself, you will need to create a file called db_connection.php and place it in the 'includes' folder.
 I removed this file because it contains username and password information to my university's server.